-Leaning too much towards the alternative sphere also taught me the value of balancing energy—be it giving/receiving, sharing/holding, unconditionality/trust and boundaries—aspects that have greatly influenced the spaces I am able to co-create, hold, and extend, while also being present to my limitations and needs.
+Leaning too much towards the alternative sphere also taught me the value of balancing energy—be it giving/receiving, sharing/holding, unconditionality/trust, and boundaries—aspects that have greatly influenced the spaces I am able to co-create, hold, and extend, while also being present to my limitations and needs.

-“Academic Education”, in my view, has had as many spirals as an average millennial has had existential break-downs.
+“Academic Education”, in my view, has had as many spirals as the average millennial has had existential break-downs.
 Especially in an Indian context, it started out as being non-existent, then highly privileged (and thus coveted), to a marker of power distribution amidst classes, to a basic right, and now, in some sections of society, a default arrangement.
-An arrangement that, like most traditions, could have lost its intentional value to irrelevance.
+An arrangement that, like most traditions, could have lost its intended value to irrelevance.

-If someone had shown me it’s more important to be authentic and feel safe, rather than be polite and submissive, how different would my world be?
+If someone had shown me that it’s more important to be authentic and feel safe, rather than be polite and submissive, how different would my world be?

-I learnt that there was always a fun way to do the same thing.
+I learned that there was always a fun way to do the same thing.
 Using language—one of the things I prided myself on—started to seem elitist and incomplete.
 I realized the importance of using “and” rather than “but”.
-“Image Theater” or the shapes that one can make using their bodies to express themselves or an issue -, proved to be more powerful, relatable, and impactful than words ever could.
+“Image Theater”, or the shapes that one can make using their bodies to express themselves or an issue proved to be more powerful, relatable, and impactful than words ever could.
 It taught me more about shared experiences, cultural conditioning, societal expectations, traditions, and humanity than I’d ever had the privilege to experience.

 In Theater of the Oppressed, for example, there are many activities that are to be conducted blindfolded.
 Quite a few reactions and responses come up immediately that lend participants a comprehensive and quick glimpse of the dynamics of the individual and of the group, in barely any time.
 Body language needs to be given more importance as a source of learning; the more one is in tune with it, the more one can “understand” it.

-Using theater, art, music, and movement as tools, it became easier for me markedly to explore intense and “taboo” topics like sexuality, gender identity, polyamory, pleasure, expectations, money management, and balancing the two sides of your being—mainstream and alternative, selfish and self-less, wants and needs, and a dozen more binaries.
-These modalities supported me greatly in coping with Bipolar, cPTSD, and internalized issues that I didn’t know were alive in me—like being scolded and beaten for wetting the bed as a teenager, when I was already consumed by frustration, not being able to cope with the humiliation, shame, and angst of being abnormal.
+Using theater, art, music, and movement as tools, it became easier for me to explore intense and “taboo” topics like sexuality, gender identity, polyamory, pleasure, expectations, money management, and balancing the two sides of my being—mainstream and alternative, selfish and self-less, wants and needs, and a dozen more binaries.
+These modalities supported me greatly in coping with Bipolar, cPTSD, and other internalized issues that I didn’t know were alive in me—like being scolded and beaten for wetting the bed as a teenager, when I was already consumed by frustration, not being able to cope with the humiliation, shame, and angst of being abnormal.
 I came to learn, through applied arts which introduced mindfulness to me, that most of my life, I had spent disassociated because I couldn’t cope with reality, and my body was constantly in survival mode.

-In the years that Awareness of Self started dawning, I realized I already belonged to several of these “Identities” and “Communities”; an easy non-choice, like being born.
+In the years that Awareness of Self started dawning, I realized that I already belonged to several of these “Identities” and “Communities”; an easy non-choice, like being born.

-There was joy in solidarity, in not knowing, in failing, in expressing—knowing what is the absolute truth in the moment, while being supported by a community.
+There was joy in solidarity, in not knowing, in failing, in expressing—knowing what is the absolute truth in the moment while being supported by a community.